simonmittag/billreminder-support/README.md

 → Follow the prompts on the BillReminder UI, or open the "Settings" app on your phone, then scroll down until you find BillReminder.
 Turn on Notifications and Camera here, easy.

 ### Can I pay my bills directly in BillReminder?
-→ Unfortunately not, however if you have are seriously interested, please raise an issue or upvote the existing one.
+→ Unfortunately not, however if you are interested in this feature, we'd love to hear from you.

-### Can i pinch to zoom bills so i can read them better?
+### Can I pinch to zoom bills so i can read them better?
 → This is work in progress, please be patient.

+### Can I change the due date on a bill?
+→ This is on our backlog.
+If you think this feature is useful, please get in touch by raising an issue.

+### Can I delete a bill?
+→ We keep your bills around on the device, so you can find payments later.
+We're thinking of archiving old bills in the future though.
+If you like this idea, please let us know.